mr365/Angular.js-web-application/README.md

 5. Install gulp.js via the Mac terminal or Gitbash on a PC `> npm install -g gulp`
 5. Run the Gulp command `> gulp`
 6. Fire up your browser at `http://localhost:8080`

+References: Thanks to the Author  #Ray Villalobos for his expert advice on building this Application from scratch.
+And thank you to Lynda.com)